-This course is NOT about Operational Security BUT about the Science of Cybersecurity.
+This course is NOT about Operational Security BUT about the Science of Cybersecurity and Privacy.
 We will study the scientific principles and foundations of major security measures that can be employed to protect information.
 For the most part we will look into the theory that goes into designing these measures rather than studying security tools and techniques.
 This is primarily because there are too many of those tools out there and they are changing frequently.
 (You will however have an opportunity to explore some of these tools yourself.)
 With the growth of social networking a new kind of threat is emerging, namely, user privacy.
 With privacy we are more concerned about sensitive information not being misused rather than disclosed.
 We will briefly discuss some of the techniques that can be used for this purpose.

 During this course you will be learning about many different security mechanisms some of which can also be used to circumvent or subvert network security measures.
 Registering for this course implies your agreeing to the Acceptable Use Policy (AUP) for Computing and Networking Resources at Colorado State University.
 Also make sure that you are familiar with the Code of Conduct